 Eat a healthy balanced diet, exercise at least 30 minutes a day, get enough sleep and limit stress.
 This is great advice for everyone, at any time, but this is especially important during a pandemic like COVID-19.
 However, when we are being told to practice social distancing, it makes it increasingly harder to heed this advice.
 With most families living on their food storage of canned and shelf stable food items, eating a balanced diet is not really on the menu.
 The gyms and fitness centers are all closed, the average person does not have access to a home gym, this makes getting in those 30 minutes of exercise difficult.
 Don’t even get me started on sleep, who can sleep with the stress and anxiety bearing down on all of us, from every angle.
-As an ISSA certified nutrition coach and a Culinary Institute of America trained chef, I would love to share with you some tips to fuel your and your families bodies during this time and hopefully help keep you all healthy.
+As an ISSA certified nutrition coach and a Culinary Institute of America trained chef, I would love to share with you some tips to fuel you and your family’s bodies during this time and hopefully help keep all of you healthy.

 1. Plan Your Meals